-Situated east of Building E, Building L is a one-story building with a rectangular plan.
-It is clad in smooth stucco and capped by a flat roof.
-Fenestration is limited to bands of steel-frame awning windows along the building's north and south façades.
-Entrances display single and double metal slab doors.
-A metal canopy is situated along the building's south façade.
+Situated in the southeastern region of the campus immediately east of Building J, Building K is a one-story building with an 'L'-shaped plan.
+It is clad in smooth stucco and capped by a flat roof with metal coping.
+Fenestration is composed of grouped steel-frame awning windows.
+Entrances are mostly metal slab doors.
+The north façade of the building has a wide canopy, which faces onto the planter garden.
+The building is connected to Buildings J and G via a series of canopied outdoor corridors with flat roof and wide eaves upheld by steel pipe columns.
 Additional features include metal wall vents and wall-mounted lights.